madetech/handbook/guides/line-management/probation.md

 ## What happens during probation?

-In the first week, explain what probation is, and how to pass it.
+In the first week, explain probation to your direct report.
+Talk about what it is, and how to pass it.

-Each week, meet your direct one-to-one.
+Each week, meet them one-to-one.
 Get feedback from their team, and reflect on it together.
 Talk often about whether they're on-track to pass.